eaignst/behat-testing/README.md

 ## Behat with Laravel

 Behat is a php framwork for autotesting your project.
 It contains Behavior-Driven Test Cases placed in '.feature' files.
-This has a special format called Ghirkyn-syntax to describe test cases.
+Those has special format called Gherkin-syntax that  more readable by humans than test cases implemented by phpunit.

-This project contains only one example.feature file to demonstrate how behat is working.
-To run behat test in the project Open a cmd window and start the web application:
+This project contains only one example.feature file in /features directory to demonstrate how a simple behat project is working.

+To run behat test in feature file
+First of all open a cmd window and start the web application:

 $ php -S localhost:8888 -t public

-Open an another cmd window and start scenarios:
+First scenario is testing the '/' page and searching 'Laravel' text value on the page.
+Second scenario is also testing a page (try to open /home page) and check whether redirecting to /login page is working.
+This scenario also contains a custom verification step.

+To start these scenarios, open a new cmd and type it:

 $ behat